ninellekam/cmc_msu_BigData/Readme.md

-# Moscow State University by M.V.Lomonosov
+# Lomonosov Moscow State University
 ## Faculty of Computational Mathematics and Cybernetics

 Computers for business Investigation of Operations